-- Any regular education student enrolled in the Webster County School System who commits a Class IV Code of Acceptable Behavior and Discipline violation shall appear for a meeting with the Webster County Discipline Committee. - The discipline committee shall be made up of the referring principal, instructional supervisor, and the safe schools coordinator.
-The discipline committee's decision as to the appropriate consequence shall be final. - If the discipline committee recommends a student discipline hearing, a hearing will be scheduled before the Webster County Board of Education as soon as reasonably possible. - All decisions of the discipline committee are appealable to the Webster County Board of Education.
+- Any regular education student enrolled in the Dawson Springs School System who commits a Class IV Code of Acceptable Behavior and Discipline violation shall appear for a meeting with the Dawson Springs Discipline Committee. - The discipline committee shall be made up of the referring assistant principal, instructional supervisor, and the safe schools coordinator. - The student will be asked to appear with his/her parents/guardians and the committee will meet with the student and parents/guardians to review the allegations resulting in a Class IV violation along with the student's discipline history, attendance, and grades to determine what appropriate consequences should be applied.
+The discipline committee's decision as to the appropriate consequence shall be final, with the exception of recommendation for expulsion. - If the discipline committee recommends expulsion given the nature of the violation and/or other factors, a student discipline hearing will be scheduled before the Dawson Springs Board of Education as soon as reasonably possible. - All decisions of the discipline committee are appealable to the Dawson Springs Board of Education.

-Only the Webster County Board of Education may expel a student with or without services.
-Any such expulsion shall be made upon recommendation of the superintendent.
+Only the Dawson Springs Board of Education may expel a student with or without services.
+Any such expulsion shall be made upon recommendation of the superintendent, and referrals for expulsion may be made by the principal, school director, student personnel director, or the chief academic officer to the superintendent.

 For cases involving students who bring firearms/explosive devices to school, expulsion shall be for a minimum of 1 (one) calendar year (365 days), unless modified by the board on a case-by-case basis.
 (See Section 4.02.).

 Expulsions for other offenses may extend for up to the number of days that constitute one 1 (one) school year, not to exceed 2 (two) semesters.